IBMSPadmin/spadmin/docker/README.md

 ## 3. Start container as daemon
 If container connection tested, then with next command you can start it as daemon:

 `docker compose up -d`

+If the `systemctl status docker.service` is running and enabled, then after reboot will restart the daemonized containers.

 ## Commands reference
 `docker help` or https://docs.docker.com/reference/